Credit Pros Review: Credit Repair

-|Good pick if you want per item pricing.
-Great guarantee policy but disorganized site and newness of the company make it hard to stack up against larger sites.|
+|Good pick if you want per-item pricing.
+Great guarantee policy but infomercial feel and newness of the company make it hard to stack up against larger sites.|

-Everything about The Credit Pros screams late night infomercial, from their website to the recorded introduction on their toll free number.
-The site does have a strong rating from the Better Business Bureau and offers an innovative pricing structure that is much better than other credit repair services, The Credit Pros has a lot to offer.
+With a much-improved site design, a strong rating from the Better Business Bureau and an innovative pricing structure that is much better than other credit repair services, The Credit Pros has a lot to offer.
 However, the young credit repair company still seems to be working out some of the kinks and can be overbearing with its sales tactics.

-The Credit Pros offers phone (8 a.m.-6 p.m.
-EST M-F), email and chat customer service, all of which will connect you with a live person.
+The Credit Pros offers phone and email customer service, both of which will connect you with a live person.
 Customer service representatives are available Monday through Friday from 8 a.m. to 6 p.m.
 ET.
 Although its customer service is personal and helpful, each representative seemed slightly distracted and hurried when we were speaking with them on the phone.
-The email service was quick and extremely informative.
 Also, each representative that we talked to made it their personal mission to sign us up for the service, which can get annoying if you are just looking for an answer.
-Overall, though, the Credit Pros customer service is extremely personal, fast and helpful.

 NextAdvisor Credit Card Blog Headlines